 The employee is not required to prove the underlying violation.
 The employee needs only a "reasonable basis" to believe that a violation might have occurred.
-Under Sarbanes-Oxley, internal disclosures (complaints made to a supervisor) are protected, but under the Dodd-Frank Act, disclosures are limited to disclosures made to the SEC.
+Under Sarbanes-Oxley, internal disclosures (complaints made to a supervisor) are protected.

 Yes, if you get into an argument with a supervisor about what is or is not legal on the job, and you punch the supervisor, you are not protected from being fired for punching the supervisor.

 The Secretary of Labor has recognized that protected activity may be associated with "impulsive behavior."
 Employees cannot be disciplined for protected activity so long as it "is lawful and the character of the conduct is not indefensible in its context."
 A key inquiry is whether the employee has upset the balance that must be maintained between protected activity and ship discipline.
 If the employee's behavior oversteps the defensible bounds of conduct, the employee can lose the protections of the law.
 For example, one employee lost protection after swearing at a supervisor, refusing to change their conduct, and daring the employer to fire the employee.